spinnaker/spinnaker.io/content/en/docs/setup/other_config/security/authorization/_index.md

 Keep these in mind as you consider your authorization strategy:

-1) Fiat's authorization model is a whitelist that is open by default.
+1) Fiat's authorization model is is open by default.
 In other words, when a resource does _not_ define who is allowed to access it, it is considered unrestricted.
 This means:
    * If an account is unrestricted, any user with access to Spinnaker can deploy a new application to that account.